eko234/geppeto/README.md

 that

 ## Notes
-you can also use the option `geppetoprogram` to change it to something different in case you are crazy or have problems installing it.
+you can also use the option `geppetoprogram` to change it to something different in case you are crazy or have problems installing it, for example a docker script or directly running it with go like `go run /path/to/gepetto/main.go`.

 ## Caveats
 right now I can't think of a way to gracefully handle the processes, you will only spawn a geppeto process once per kakoune session only when you use the gpt command, after that